jamesoh3928/MoonRust/docs/Checkpoint.md

 **Give a summary of the progress made and lessons learned thus far.**

+### 0. Parser - Overview
+The parser functions are split up amongst four files: `expression.rs`, `statement.rs`, `common.rs`, and `util.rs`.
+The statement and expression functions are based on their respective AST variants.
+The parser functions used in both `expression.rs` and `statement.rs` are found in `common.rs`, and parser functions that aid the other functions with tasks such as removing whitespace are found in `util.rs`.

 ### 1. Parser - Expression
 - **TODO: Matt**
+All of the Lua expressions defined in our AST are implemented in `expression.rs`.

 ### 2. Parser -  Statements
 All of the Lua statements defined in our AST are implemented in `statement.rs`.
 The public `parse_stmt()` goes through each parse function and returns the result of the first successful parse.